scolapicchioni/spa20/Lab06/readme.md

 ```

 We also need to make sure that our IdentityServer project starts on port `5002`.
 We will follow the instructions provided under the [Modify Hosting Chapter](https://identityserver4.readthedocs.io/en/release/quickstarts/0_overview.html) of the overview (setting the port to 5002 instead of 5000, since the latter is already occupied by our API).

-You may also want to change the `ConnectionString` in the `appsettings.json` to `"DefaultConnection": "Server=(localdb)\\mssqllocaldb;Database=MarketPlaceService-IdentityServer;Trusted_Connection=True;MultipleActiveResultSets=true"`.
-This is not strictly necessary, but your db will be easier to find in your SQL Explorer, should you want to take a look at it.

 This project is also configured to use Google Authentication and an online Demo Identity Server.
 We can remove those because we're not going to use them.